 ‣ Signs of deterioration and rust

 ‣ Deposit or fluids that could show signs of damages or leaks

 ‣ If all components, fans, and the thermostat are functioning correctly

-When driving in extremely cold temperatures, you will certainly should see to it you have appropriate levels of antifreeze in your car to stay clear of freezing your liquid coolants and other fluids in your engine.
+When driving in extremely cold temperatures, you should see to it that you have the appropriate levels of antifreeze in your car, to stay clear of freezing your liquid coolants and other fluids in your engine.